 - In a medium mixing bowl, combine the flour, cornstarch, baking soda, and salt, and set aside.

 - In a large mixing bowl, using a handheld or stand mixer fitted with a paddle or whisk attachment, cream the butter, sugar, and brown sugar on medium-high speed for 2-3 minutes.
 Add the egg and vanilla and mix for about 1 minute, until well combined and creamy.
 Mix in the peanut butter for about 30-60 seconds until combined.
 Then add the flour mixture and mix on low speed just until incorporated, about 30-60 seconds.
 Stir in the peanut butter chips and chocolate chips, if used, and mix just until well distributed.
-The dough will be slightly sticky (depending on the absorption rate of the flour).
 Cover and chill for 1 hour.

 - Line two baking sheets with parchment paper and preheat the oven to 350°F (175°C).
 Scoop 18 equal-sized balls (about 2 tablespoons [45g]) of cookie dough, roll into even balls, and place them, 4 inches (10 cm) apart, on the prepared baking sheets.
 Bake one sheet at a time for 10-12 minutes or until the edges are set and lightly browned and the centers look undone, pale, puffy, and dry.